-There is no evidence that the Petitioner was diagnosed with a mental health condition during his military service, or that he exhibited any psychological symptoms or behavioral changes indicative of a mental health condition.
-He submitted post-service diagnoses, however no corresponding information was provided to ascertain the rationale for the diagnoses.
+That there is no evidence that the Petitioner was diagnosed with a mental health condition during his military service, or that he exhibited any psychological symptoms or behavioral changes indicative of a mental health condition.
+He submitted post-service records noting diagnoses of Bipolar Disorder and Alcohol Use Disorder.
+The notes do not cite a link to his active duty service.
+Furthermore, it appears as though he self-referred for methamphetamine use close to his separation.
+There are no further notes regarding this; however, it would seem that at least some of his misconduct might have been due to substance use and/or dependence.
 Additional records (e.g., active duty medical records, post-service mental health records describing the Petitioner's diagnosis, symptoms, and their specific link to his separation) would aid in rendering an alternate opinion.